tajmone/lemon-grove/lemon/lemon.md

 #### The `%extra_context` directive

-The `%extra_context` directive instructs Lemon to add a 2th parameter to the parameter list of the `ParseAlloc()` and `ParseInif()` functions.
+The `%extra_context` directive instructs Lemon to add a 2nd parameter to the parameter list of the `ParseAlloc()` and `ParseInit()` functions.
 Lemon doesn’t do anything itself with these extra argument, but it does store the value make it available to C-code action routines, destructors, and so forth.
 For example, if the grammar file contains:

 ``` lemon-grammar
 %extra_context { MyStruct *pAbc }
 ```

-Then the `ParseAlloc()` and `ParseInit()` functions will have an 2th parameter of type `MyStruct*` and all action routines will have access to a variable named "`pAbc`" that is the value of that 2th parameter.
+Then the `ParseAlloc()` and `ParseInit()` functions will have an 2nd parameter of type `MyStruct*` and all action routines will have access to a variable named "`pAbc`" that is the value of that 2nd parameter.

 The `%extra_argument` directive works the same except that it is passed in on the `Parse()` routine instead of on `ParseAlloc()`/`ParseInit()`.